ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_steric_patterns.rst

    :width: 80%

    Example predictions from the UKESM1-0-LL model patterns for each SSP, as well as a timeseries of globally-averaged mean-squared error.
+Two polar artifacts can be seen in each map panel, seemingly occuring due to ESMValTool's regridding functionality.
+This seems to occur more often on low-resolution models as opposed to high-res.